Anora's disclosure policy

 Litigations and regulatory proceedings and decisions or judgements given therein; and

-Issues of shares or other financial instruments of Altia, public tender offers, share splits or other changes in the number shares.
+Issues of shares or other financial instruments of Anora, public tender offers, share splits or other changes in the number shares.

 Issuing a stock exchange release generally follows the review and determination of an obligation of disclosure.
 This review is conducted simultaneously with the process of assessing the prerequisites to delay disclosure, if relevant.

-In addition to the aforesaid, matters to be disclosed as a stock exchange release are defined in the rules of Nasdaq Helsinki Oy.
+In addition to the aforesaid, matters to be disclosed as a stock exchange release are defined in the rules of Nasdaq Helsinki Oy and Oslo Børs.
 When evaluating the need to publish a stock exchange release attention is paid to whether similar matters have previously been disclosed as a stock exchange release or whether similar knowledge has previously had significant effect on the price of a financial instrument.

 In addition, the company publishes press releases on events related to the business of the company that do not meet the requirements set for a stock exchange release but are nonetheless regarded as being newsworthy or of general interest to media and the company’s stakeholders.
 Further, the company publishes press releases on regional news.

-If during silent period an event requires immediate disclosure, Altia publishes the information without delay according to regulations regarding duty of disclosure and decides based on the case whether to give interviews, such communication will be limited to the relevant event only.
+If during a silent period an event requires immediate disclosure, Anora publishes the information without delay according to regulations regarding duty of disclosure and decides based on the case whether to give interviews, such communication will be limited to the relevant event only.